HCDigitalScholarship/onboarder/slides/chapter2_editors.md

 Whatever code editor you're using, we recommend also installing [Kite](https://www.kite.com/).

 Kite is kind a great tool for seeing how other people write their code.
-As you write, the co-pilot will display the documentation for whever you're using and share examples of how other people use that library.
+As you write, the co-pilot will display the documentation for whatever you're using and share examples of how other people use that library.
 It's a great way to keep track of current best practices and the range of opinions on how best to use particular tools.

 ---